danielcbit/apcctrl/doc/manual/manual.rst

 ----------------------------------

-SNMP packet requests are relayed to the UPS from monitoring APCUPSD servers over Ethernet via a switch, hub, or router.
+SNMP packet requests are relayed to the UPS from monitoring APCCTRL servers over Ethernet via a switch, hub, or router.
 Protecting these Ethernet devices with UPS supplied power is necessary to ensure reliable SNMP communication during power failures.
 Servers may fail to shutdown quietly during power